Thomas Payne (soldier)

-Thomas Patrick Payne (born April 2, 1984) is an American soldier.
-As a sergeant major in the United States Army's elite Delta Force, he was awarded the Medal of Honor for actions during a 2015 hostage rescue mission in an area of northern Iraq controlled by the Islamic State.
+Thomas Patrick Payne (born April 2, 1984) is a retired American soldier.
+For actions as a sergeant first class in the United States Army's elite Delta Force, he was awarded the Medal of Honor for actions during a 2015 hostage rescue mission in an area of northern Iraq controlled by the Islamic State.
 Payne previously served in the 75th Ranger Regiment, and as an infantry instructor.
-He is the first living Delta Force Medal of Honor recipient, and the first to receive the award for actions during Operation Inherent Resolve.
+He is the first living Delta Force Medal of Honor recipient, and only individual to receive the award for actions during Operation Inherent Resolve.

 Early life and education

 Payne was born on April 2, 1984, and grew up in Batesburg-Leesville and Lugoff, South Carolina, graduating from Lugoff-Elgin High School in 2002.
 His father is a policeman, and he has two brothers, one of whom also serves in the United States Army and the other in the United States Air Force.